SCALPA FIBROBLAST - MODULE 1

 Significant cost saving

-Clients often find that the application of ice packs or hydrating masks can soothe, and help reduce swelling.
-We also recommend the use of REHAB and cold packs directly after treatment to reduce the swelling in the area and speed up recovery.
-Further information on all products recommended is available on request.
+After treatment, clients should expect redness and swelling.
+Application of ice packs or hydrating masks can soothe, and help reduce swelling.
+We also recommend the use of Scalpa Rehab and cold packs directly after treatment to reduce the swelling in the area and speed up recovery.
+Information and purchase of these products can be found on our website under the Fibroblast training page.

 We recommend the following information is given to the clients to ensure optimum treatment outcome: